WinstonMoh/Cognitive-Speech-STT-ServiceLibrary/README.md

 Run `SpeechClientSample.exe` with the following arguments:

   Arg[0]: Specify an input audio WAV file.
+Place .wav file in same folder as .exe file

-  Arg[1]: Specify the audio locale.
+  Arg[1]: Specify the audio locale. example: "en-us"

   Arg[2]: Specify the recognition modes: Short for the `ShortPhrase` mode and Long for the `LongDictation` mode.